Signifiers

 Signifiers Should Guide People

-Affordances define and determine what we can do with objects.
+Affordances give visual cues about what we can do with objects.
 For example, a door affords opening; a touchscreen affords touching (something on-screen); a ceiling-to-floor picture window affords viewing (hopefully, picturesque scenery).
 However, affordances can be problematic when:

 • A perceived affordance is misleading.
 E.g., a door is pullable, but its flat horizontal handle hints that people should push it open.